Nobel Prize Awards Fashion 2011

 Stockholm December 11th:

 For the King’s dinner Queen Silvia chose the royal-blue dress with see-through sleeves she had worn to the wedding of Prince Albert and Charlene Wittstock this summer before.
 The Connaught tiara and Victoria von Baden’s sapphire, pearl and diamond necklace completed the look (image).
 Crown Princess Victoria went for a silver-white lace dress with train, the Baden Fringe Tiara and her beautiful diamond earrings that had made their debut on her pre-wedding party in 2010 (image).
 Last but not least we got Grand Duchess Maria Teresa of Luxemburg in a shimmering bronze gown with shawl.
-The Grand Duchess wore the Pearl and Diamond Choker Tiara (image).Filed under Luxembourg Royals, Norwegian Royals, Swedish Royals
+The Grand Duchess wore the Pearl and Diamond Choker Tiara (image).Filed under Luxembourg, Norway, Sweden

-Tagged Crown Princess Mette-Marit, Crown Princess Victoria, Fashion, Grand Duchess Maria Teresa, Nobel Prize, Queen Silvia, Queen Sonja, Tiaras, Valentino.
+Tagged Crown Princess Mette-Marit of Norway, Crown Princess Victoria of Sweden, Fashion, Grand Duchess Maria Teresa of Luxembourg, Nobel Prize, Queen Silvia of Sweden, Queen Sonja of Norway, Tiaras, Valentino.